 On the surface, our answers to these questions may be simple: I go to work to make money so I can pay my bills and support a certain lifestyle for my family.
 I go to my kids' events to support them.
 I love my partner.
 I enjoy spending time with my neighbors.
 There may be deeper drivers for each of these decisions as well.

 Rahschulte, Tim; Halley, Ryan; and Martinelli, Russ, "Purpose (Chapter Two of My Best Advice: Proven Rules for Effective Leadership)" (2018).
-Faculty Publications - School of Business.
+Faculty Publications - College of Business.
 96.